 - In its severe form, the disorder can involve an obsession with food research, avoiding specific foods, and even starvation.

 Anyone suffering from any of the aforementioned disorders should try their best to seek out treatment – it has the potential to be absolutely life-changing for themselves, as well as close ones.

 The Way Ahead With Safe House

 A person struggling with an eating disorder may often feel embarrassed and guilty about his/her condition.
-We at Safe House provide them with a comfortable space to work towards a better future.
+We, at our rehabilitation center provide them with a comfortable space to work towards a better future.
 Here are some services and facilities we offer:

 - One-on-One Therapy Sessions: Our therapy sessions by highly-skilled psychologists include various therapy types like talk therapy, art therapy, Eye Movement Desensitisation and Reprocessing (EMDR), etc. Such a well-defined therapy experience helps individuals challenge their existing thought and behavioural patterns in an unconditionally accepting environment.

 - Medical Interventions and Care: Our psychiatrists and physicians are well-aware of what medications need to be administered to patients at what dosages.
 They also understand any possible side-effects and psychological repercussions of these and help patients seamlessly wade through such initial setbacks.

 - Mental, Emotional, and Spiritual Healing: Our yoga, meditation, and self-reflection activities allow patients to delve deeper into themselves.
 These practices enable them to establish inner peace and self-acceptance and ensure physical, mental, and emotional wellness.